Reader's Friend

 Keep what you read, and what it made you think.

-Reader's Friend is a calm home for your books — track where you are, write notes in the margin you'll actually find again, and read alongside friends in clubs that meet, and finish.
+Reader's Friend is a calm home for your reading life — track where you are, keep notes you'll actually find again, and read alongside friends in clubs that meet, and finish.

 Free to start · No card needed